5 Amazing Reasons Music is the Best Gift To Humans

 This could be a result of the possibility that when a child had musical training, the part of the brain that is in charge of music perception affects the auditory mechanism that affects reading, which also affects phonological awareness somehow.

 I presume that as a result of music training, which helps learners distinguish different sounds, their phonemic awareness is improved as well.
-This is because to distinguish different phonemes; one has to know which sound is which.
+This is because to distinguish different phonemes, one has to know which sound is which.

-For example, the in back and bake sound different.
+For example, the /a/ in back and bake sound different.
 Young learners may be able to distinguish this difference earlier if they are exposed to musical training.

 I also presume that those who were musically trained fare better in reading because music training requires one to read different musical symbols such as notes; this training may have helped their eyes and brain read various language symbols as well.